Archakov06/validex.js/README.md

 # validex
-jQuery plugin for validation form
+A jQuery plugin for validation inputs by regular expression